dynamoose/dynamoose/Readme.md

 #### Model.update(key, update, options, callback)

 Updates and existing item in the table.
 Three types of updates: $PUT, $ADD, and $DELETE.
-Refer to DynamoDB's updateItem documentation for details on how PUT, ADD, and DELETE work. options is an optional JSON object.
-If emptyarrayallowed inside of that is set to true then you are allowed to pass in an empty array into the update function.
+Refer to DynamoDB's updateItem documentation for details on how PUT, ADD, and DELETE work.

+##### Options

+**allowEmptyArray**: boolean

+If true, the attribute can be updated to an empty array.
+If falsey, empty arrays will remove the attribute.
+Defaults to false.

 **$PUT**